PatrickMiller164/PlaylistsByPatrick-SpotifyApp/README.md

     ![Alt text](images/8a_playlist_generator.png)

 4. After the user presses _Generate Playlist_, the generated playlist is displayed in a table, along with the option to add this playlist to Spotify.
-The 100 songs in this playlist are the 100 songs which had the highest composite scores according the factor weighting inputted, with the top-scoring track at the top of the list.
+The songs in this playlist are the highest-scoring songs according to the factor weighting inputted.
 If the user wants to try a different weighting, they can toggle the sliders to generate a new playlist.
 Once happy, the user has the option to add the playlist to their spotify account.
     ![Alt text](images/8b_playlist_generator.png)

 5. Once _Add to Spotify_ is pressed, the user can click on _View in Spotify_, which will redirect